Azure/azure-batch-software-entitlement/docs/walk-through.md

 10:53:59.164 [Error] No applications specified.
 10:53:59.164 [Error] No virtual machine identifier specified.
 ```

+The output tells you that you need to supply both an application and a virtual machine identifier.

 Running `sestest generate` with just the mandatory parameters supplied will generate a minimal token: